mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 For this study, one issue of Sannino and Engestroms general approach is that there are many possible stimuli in a modern environment (find source ), and while yes, participant may adapt them for their own use, the focus on just one is potentially limiting.
 JUST A THOUGHT.

-Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication.
-To explore this thought,  I will engage in some metaphorical analysis, some following many other researchers, and introducing some of my own.